 - this dough should be ready by the time your oven heats up

 To healthify your pizza, try adding some microgreens.
-They really are a pretty addition, add a ton of nutrtion and won’t over-power the flavor of the pizza.
-Sometimes I even load a whole salad on top, yum.Print
+They really are a pretty addition, add a ton of nutrition and won’t over-power the flavor of the pizza.
+Often, after it comes out of the oven, I’ll load an entire fresh green salad (lightly dressed with balsamic, olive oil, s&p) on top of our pizza, yum.Print

 White Whole Wheat Pizza Dough

 Recipe adapted from Cook’s Country magazine.
 This recipe really works!
 The parmesan cheese is the key!
 It helps crisp up the crust and adds flavor!
+Another key is a sceaming hot oven, think pizza shop.
 Truly, my best pizza dough to date!